 This often means that the last few days (or even the night before) a holiday, we are running down our checklist of tasks and packing.
 Before you jet off on your holiday or leave for one of many city day trips, here are five key areas you need to consider which should help you in your preparations.

-Make sure you have your travel documents
+Make sure you have your travel documents and holiday schedule or itinerary

 There is nothing worse than getting to the airport and realising that you do not have your passport, plane ticket, travel insurance, and any visa.